rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

      server web2 web2.testdomain.com:80 check
      server web1 web1.testdomain.com:80 check
 ```

-A little explanation of what will happen above.
-You should see this in your testing when you get to testing (below): Both web1 and web2 are definded in the "acl" section.
+A little explanation of what's going on above.
+You should see this in your testing, when you get to the testing section of this guide (below):

+Both web1 and web2 are definded in the "acl" section.
 Then both **web1** and **web2** are included in each other's "roundrobin" for their respective back ends.
 What happens when you go to web1.testdomain.com in the test, the URL does not change, but the page inside will switch each time you access the page from the web1 to the web2 test pages.
 Same goes for web2.testdomain.com.

 This is done to show you the switch is occurring, but in reality, your website content will look exactly the same regardless of which server you are hitting.
 Keep in mind that we are showing how you might want to distribute traffic between multiple hosts.
 You can also use "leastcon" in the balance line, and instead of switching based on the previous hit, it will load the site with the least number of connections.

 ### The Error Files

-Some versions of HAProxy come with a standard set of web error files, however the version that comes from Rocky Linux and the upstream, does not have these files.
+Some versions of HAProxy come with a standard set of web error files, however the version that comes from Rocky Linux (and the upstream vendor), does not have these files.
 You probably **do** want to create them, as they may help you troubleshoot any problems.
 These files go in the directory `/etc/haproxy/errors` which does not exist.

-First thing we need to do is create that directory:
+The first thing we need to do is create that directory:

 `lxc exec proxyha mkdir /etc/haproxy/errors`

 Then we need to create each of these files in that directory.
-Note that you can do this with each filename from your LXD host with the command `lxc exec proxyha vi /etc/haproxy/errors/filename.http` where "filename.http" references one of the below file names.
+Note that you can do this with each filename from your LXD host with the command `lxc exec proxyha vi /etc/haproxy/errors/filename.http`, where "filename.http" references one of the below file names.
 In a production environment, your company may have more specific errors that they would like to use:

 File name `400.http`: